 Longer-range activities would focus on implementing goals and objectives specified in the conceptual management plan.
 Such goals and objectives should address, at a minimum: prescribed fire, habitat restoration, protection or propagation of critical habitat for listed species, and expanding recreational opportunities.
 Essential roads would be stabilized and maintained for public and management access.
-Floral and faunal inventories and evaluations of the efficacy of management projects would be continually updated by FWC biologists and would be supplemented as available with data from other sources.
-Timber resources consist of South Florida slash pine in areas of mesic flatwoods.
-Pursuant to wildlife habitat management objectives, sustainable timber harvests will be conducted using acceptable silvicultural practices in consultation with the Division of Forestry.
+Floral and faunal inventories and evaluations of the efficacy of management projects would be continually updated by FWCC biologists and would be supplemented as available with data from other sources.
+Timber management plan, to be developed by the FWCC in coordination with a stakeholder-based management advisory group, shall specify the management goals and objectives necessary to accomplish the purposes which the management area is to serve.

+resources consist of South Florida slash pine in areas of mesic flatwoods.
+Pursuant to wildlife habitat management objectives, sustainable timber harvests will be conducted using acceptable silvicultural practices in consultation with the FFS.

 Environmentally sensitive areas will be identified and appropriate protective measures will be implemented on those areas.
 Unnecessary roads, fire lanes and hydrological disturbances will be abandoned or restored as practical.
 Minimal infrastructure development will be required to allow public access, provide facilities for the public, and provide security and management of the property.

-Estimate Of Revenue-Generating Potential Currently, forest products production is limited on the project area.
+Estimate of revenue-generating potential Currently, forest products production is limited on the project area.
 Revenue would be generated from sales of hunting licenses, fishing licenses, wildlife management area stamps and other special hunting stamps.
-Some revenues might be realized in the future from other nature-based recreational opportunities, and cattle-grazing contracts.
+Some future revenues might be realized from other nature-based recreational opportunities, and cattle-grazing contracts.
 Approximately 13% of the Twelvemile Slough Acquisition Project consists of pine flatwoods that could be managed to offset operational costs.
 However, future revenue from timber resources will depend on appropriate plant-community and hydrological restoration.

-Recommendations As To Other Governmental Agency Involvement The FWC shall cooperate with federal, state, and local governmental agencies, and non-governmental organizations, to the greatest extent possible in the interest of serving management purposes of mutual interest.
-It is anticipated that the FWC shall be in greatest need of assistance and cooperation from the following: (1) DOF; (2) SFWMD; (3) the Florida Natural Areas Inventory; (4) the Florida Division of Historical Resources; (5) U. S. Fish and Wildlife Service; and (6) the Natural Resource Conservation Service.
-Such assistance shall relate to management of biological resources, cultural resources, fire, timber and water.
+Recommendations as to other governmental agency involvement The FWCC shall cooperate with federal, state, and local governmental agencies, and non-governmental organizations, to the greatest extent possible in the interest of serving management purposes of mutual interest.
+It is anticipated that the FWC shall be in greatest need of assistance and cooperation from the following: (1) FFS; (2) SFWMD; (3) the Florida Natural Areas Inventory; (4) the Florida Division of Historical Resources; (5) U. S. Fish and Wildlife Service; and (6) the Natural Resource Conservation of biological resources, cultural resources, fire, timber and water.

-The FWC will require three positions (FTEs) to manage this area and will contract with various private entities to procure services and materials to conduct resource management, capital improvements and visitor services on the area.
+The FWCC will require three positions (FTEs) to manage this area and will contract with various private entities to procure services and materials to conduct resource management, capital improvements and visitor services on the area.
 Funding sources include the Conservation and Recreation Lands (CARL) Trust Fund and Florida Forever Trust Fund.